-- A fixed date or schedule specified by the company’s plan or the employee’s irrevocable election (usually 5 or 10 years later, or in retirement)
+- A fixed date or schedule specified by the company’s plan or the employee’s irrevocable election (usually 5 to 10 years later, or in retirement)

-- A change of control, such as a buyout or merger
+- A change of company control, such as a buyout or merger

 - An unforeseen emergency, such as severe financial hardship or illness

-- They allow you to defer a significant amount of income to better help you replace your income in retirement.
-No IRS limits on contributions.
+- You can defer a significant amount of income to better help you replace your income in retirement.
+The IRS does not limit contributions.

-- They give you the ability to postpone income in years where you’re in the top tax bracket for consumption in future years when you expect to be in a lower tax bracket.
+- You have the ability to postpone income in years when you’re in high tax brackets until later when you expect to be in a lower tax bracket.

-- There are no nondiscrimination rules on who can participate, so the plan can be used to benefit only owners, executives and highly compensated employees.
+- There are no nondiscrimination rules for participants, so the plan can benefit owners, executives and highly compensated employees specifically.
 Other retirement plans may limit contributions or participation due to discrimination rules.

 - Your deferred compensation plus any investment earnings are subject to forfeiture based upon the general financial health of the company.

-- The election to defer compensation and how/when it will be paid out is irrevocable and must be made the prior to the year the compensation would be earned.
+- The election to defer compensation and how/when it will be paid out is irrevocable and must be made prior to the year compensation is earned.

-- Depending on the terms of your deferred compensation, you may end up forfeiting all or part of your deferred compensation by leaving the company early.
+- Depending on the terms of your plan, you may end up forfeiting all or part of your deferred compensation if you leave the company early.
 That’s why these plans are also used as “golden handcuffs” to keep important employees at the company.

 - The plan may or may not have investment options available.
 If investment options are available, they may not be very good (limited options and/or high expenses).

-- If you leave your company or retire early, funds in a Section 409A deferred compensation plan aren’t portable, meaning they can’t be transferred/rolled over into an IRA or new employer plan.
+- If you leave your company or retire early, funds in a Section 409A deferred compensation plan aren’t portable.
+They can’t be transferred or rolled over into an IRA or new employer plan.

-- Is the company financially secure?
+- Is your company financially secure?
 Will it remain financially secure?

-- Will my tax rate be lower when this deferred compensation is paid in the future?
+- Will your tax rate be lower in the future when this deferred compensation is paid?

-- Can I afford to defer the income this year?
+- Can you afford to defer the income this year?